 First Steps Poetry, now in its second year, is calling 12 young poets aged 16-25 to dive into a lively programme of poetry, storytelling, and creative development.

-Reviving Birmingham Hippodrome’s long tradition of supporting emerging poets, over the span of three months, the cohort will be led Birmingham’s Poet Laureate, Ayan Aden, and acclaimed poet, Sipho Eric Ndlovu through inspiring workshops and masterclasses.
+Reviving Birmingham Hippodrome’s long tradition of supporting emerging poets, over the span of three months, the cohort will be led by Birmingham’s Poet Laureate, Ayan Aden, and acclaimed poet, Sipho Eric Ndlovu through inspiring workshops and masterclasses.

 The cohort will be invited to refine their craft, explore new poetic ideas, and experiment with how other art forms can amplify their storytelling and performance.
 They will also receive free tickets to live events, including Birmingham Hippodrome’s Origins Festival and other multi-disciplinary performances.